brianjk17/React-Coursery/README.md

-This react app is a
+This web app is an app using php and mysql on the react framework to create a e-learning gamification webapp